EnthusiastiCon/enthusiasticon.github.io/index.md

 This conference is open to everyone!
 Attendance will be free.

-Registration will be open closer to the event.
+Registration is now open, see above!
 Sign up to our mailing list for updates:

 {::nomarkdown}
 <!-- Begin MailChimp Signup Form -->